 I do not recommend making your own petticoat.
 I have made a couple of them and the effort is not worth the rewards.
 One of my friends told me "Sew the easy stuff - Buy the hard stuff".
 Save your time and energy for making dresses and shirts.
 Petticoats are available in a hundred colors and different fabrics.
 Colors and fabrics that you will not be able to find in your local fabric store.

-When contemplating the purchase of a new petticoat don't get with basic white to 'go with everything'.
+When contemplating the purchase of a new petticoat don't get the 'go with everything' white or the 'basically blah black' .
 Instead get that wild bright color that you just love and make your outfits go with the petticoat.
-This purple petticoat could be worn with many different prints.
-To a solid pink dress, add a few purple ribbons.
-On a black dress, wear a purple belt.
-For a green dress, wear some purple beads.
+This red petticoat could be worn with many different prints.
+To a solid blue dress, add a few red ribbons.
+On a black dress, wear a red belt.
+For a yellow dress, wear some red beads.
 Petticoats are for fun.
 Wind up your wild side and get the brightest color that your heart desires.